 - Combine similar but not exactly the same data (ex.
 Google Ads Conversions + Google Ads Purchases)

-2- How to use the “Merge” function
+2- How to use the “Merge” function:

-- Click on the “Merge Widgets” section
+- Click on “Merge Widgets” in the settings menu

 - Custom calculations and formulas are not available in DashThis yet.